AdaCore/gnatstudio/docs/users_guide/extending.rst

   Optional line of the form :command:`post_hook: <python_file>` where :file:`<python_file>` is the name of a Python file present in the same directory as the template description file.
-This Python file is run by GPS once, immediately after it deploys the project template.
+This Python file is run by GNAT Studio once, immediately after it deploys the project template.

 * :file:`<description>`